Police: 3 shot, injured in separate shooting incidents in Milwaukee

 The first shooting happened around 9:30 p.m. in the area of 21st and Mitchell.

-According to police, officers responded to several shot spotter alters in the area.
+According to police, officers responded to several shot spotter alerts in the area.
 While investigating the shot spotter alerts, officers were informed that a 36-year-old man had been shot.

 An initial investigation determined that the victim was sitting in his yard when two subjects began to fire guns.
 The victim received a non-fatal gunshot wound.
 He was treated on the scene by the Milwaukee Fire Department and conveyed to a local hospital.
 MPD continues to search for a suspect in the case.